OilyCannelloni/macaronibridge/KrysiaBartek2024/README.md

 ### System creation

 The system file (SYSTEM.pdf) is being created automatically from separate system files placed in docs.
-To produce the system run:
+To produce the SYSTEM run:
 ```
 ./makeSystem.sh
 ```